 Cowboy Bebop

-Cowboy Bebop has a bit of a different choice for the theme song – for an animated show about a bunch of bounty hunters on their journey across the stars, the jazz-influenced instrumental track truly sums up the action-packed nature of the show.
+The choice of theme song for Cowboy Bebop might seem an odd choice at first!
+However, for an animated show about a bunch of bounty hunters on their journey across the stars, somehow, the jazz-influenced instrumental track perfectly sums up the action-packed nature of the show.

 ‘Tank!’ by The Seatbelts

-A largely jazzy song, The Seatbelt’s iconic track mixes elements of blues, swing, and pop together to create this contemporary and individual mix.
-‘Tank!’ is used for all episodes of the anime, and has become an entry into jazz and fusion genres for fans since the release of the show.
+A largely jazzy song, The Seatbelt’s iconic track mixes elements of blues, swing, and pop to create this contemporary and individual mix.
+‘Tank!’ is used for all episodes of the anime and has become an entry into jazz and fusion genres for fans since the show’s release.
 The song has since been remixed by musicians across the board, including EDM artists!

 Attack On Titan

-Regarded as one of the biggest anime shows to date, Attack On Titan has a theme song to match its’ giant style.
-The dramatic, dystopian and down-right delightful show has gained massive popularity thanks to its original plot – featuring a group of teens against horrifyingly big monsters, trying to survive and continue on against all odds.
+Regarded as one of the biggest anime shows, Attack On Titan has the perfect theme song to match its giant style.
+The dramatic, dystopian and down-right delightful show has gained massive popularity thanks to its original plot – featuring a group of teens battling against horrifyingly big monsters, trying to survive and continue against all odds.

 ‘Guren No Yumiya’ by Linked Horizon

-Roughly translated as “crimson bow and arrow”, this track is the catchiest of all anime openings.
-Attack On Titan was the first anime that a lot of Western audiences watched, and the earworm of a chorus from this song has rooted itself into a generations’ minds.
-The song is hard, fast, and catchy!
-The song, interestingly, mixes both Japanese and German lyrics, due to the European setting of the anime.
+Roughly translated as “Crimson Bow and Arrow”, this track is the catchiest of all anime openings.
+Attack On Titan was the first anime that many Western audiences watched, and the earworm of a chorus from this song has rooted itself into a generation’s minds.
+The music is hard, fast, and catchy!
+Interestingly, the song mixes Japanese and German lyrics due to the European setting of the anime.

 Neon Genesis Evangelion

 Neon Genesis Evangelion, while a huge success in itself, is still a niche interest in the Western world.
-Featuring a young cast of characters living after a worldwide cataclysm – set in a future version of Tokyo, Neon Genesis Evangelion has a big plot, and a big theme song to go along with it.
+The show is set in a future version of Tokyo and features a young cast of characters living after a worldwide cataclysm.
+It has a big plot and a big theme song to go along with it.

 ‘Cruel Angel’s Thesis’ by Yoko Takahashi

-Now, this is what we call a conflict of interests.
-This theme song is, like ‘Tank!’, quite a jazzy disco beat.
-But, the lyrics combine elements of the show such as depression, the apocalypse, and other such dark areas.
+Now, this is what we call a conflict of interest!
+Like ‘Tank!’, this theme song features quite a jazzy, disco beat.
+However, the lyrics combine important elements of the show, such as depression, the apocalypse, and other dark areas.
 The fact that Yoko Takahashi managed to juxtapose these two things is incredible.
-A fascinating fact: this song is one of the most popular choices for karaoke in Japan!
+A fascinating fact: this song is one of Japan’s most popular karaoke choices!

 Honorable Mentions

-Studio Ghibli is famed for its’ wholesome and fantastical films, featuring lovely animation and delightful soundtracks.
-It is hard to pick favorites, but the two stand-out film soundtracks from the studio – in terms of popularity and recognition – are Spiritclassicaled Away and Howl’s Moving Castle.
+Studio Ghibli is famed for its wholesome and fantastical films, featuring lovely animation and delightful soundtracks.
+It is hard to pick favourites, but the two stand-out film soundtracks from the studio – in terms of popularity and recognition – are Spirited Away and Howl’s Moving Castle.

 Spirited Away

 The 2003 Studi Ghibli movie Spirited Away immediately captured the hearts of watchers across the world – due in part to its catchy and emotional soundtrack.
 Composed by Joe Hisaishi, the original album scores highly on any review.
-It features the New Japan Philharmonic Orchestra, and on top of the classical music, has traditional Japanese instruments and some synths dropped into it!
-The melodies in songs like ‘One Summer Day’ have become very recognizable since the release of the film.
+It features the New Japan Philharmonic Orchestra, and on top of the classical music, it has traditional Japanese instruments and some synths dropped into it!
+The melodies in songs like ‘One Summer Day’ have become very recognisable since the film’s release.

 Howls’ Moving Castle